-Consistent with the U.S. Dept. of Transportation ADA regulations, animals whose sole function is to provide comfort, therapy, companionship or emotional support do not qualify as "service animals" for purposes of public transportation, and therefore cannot ride on Butler Transit Authority vehicles or be allowed in any BTA facility.
+Consistent with the U.S. Dept. of Transportation ADA regulations, animals whose sole function is to provide comfort, therapy, companionship or emotional support do not qualify as "service animals" for purposes of public transportation, and therefore cannot ride on Butler Transit Authority vehicles.
 For this reason, an individual wishing to utilize BTA transportation services may be asked about the animal and the services it provides to you.